shaheershahzad/Sharebin/README.md

-Sharebin, the best application on the market but without been on the market.
+Sharebin, the best application on the market but without be on the market.